 At the fourth National Convention—a one-day affair at the Hotel Theresa in New York City on May 21, 1949—the Los Angeles Chapter was inducted as Jack and Jill’s twentieth chapter.
 Los Angeles became the first chapter on the west coast, Jack and Jill was eleven years old and there were twenty-two chapters.

 The chapter continues its commitment to all children, expands its community service, and answers the call to build legislative awareness among its members.
-The Los Angeles Chapter will celebrate its 70th Anniversary in 2019.
-This will not only be a milestone for the chapter, but for the Far West Region.
+The Los Angeles Chapter celebrated its 70th Anniversary in 2019.
+This was not only a milestone for the chapter, but for the Far West Region.